In my distress I called upon the Lord

 The floods of ungodliness made me afraid.

-The snares of death came upon me.
+The snares of death came on me.

 7 Then the earth shook and trembled.